 With the current social upheavals taking place across the globe in terms of gender, race, sexuality, and cultural differences, it is important to stand as a bastion of inclusivity that can appeal to and accepts all followers of Christ.
-Communities and society changes with time, and to prevent being swept away, religious organizations must learn to adapt.
-In the United Methodist Book of Resolutions, Resolution 361 states: “God is the Creator of all people and all are God’s children in one family…” Thus it is unjust that any who desire to be a part of a congregation should be turned away so long as their faith is genuine.
+Communities and societies change with time, and to prevent being swept away, religious organizations must learn to adapt.
+In the United Methodist Book of Resolutions, Resolution 361 states: “God is the Creator of all people and all are God’s children in one family…” Thus, in a Methodist congregation, it is unjust that any who desire to be a part of a congregation should be turned away so long as their faith is genuine.

 9. Create Interest Outside of Service

 A church is more than a Sunday meeting place; it is a leading force of community togetherness.
 It should be the goal of every church to implement activities that fall outside of the weekly sermon, both to attract new members, retain old members, and offer extended means of worship as a whole.
 Consider a weekly event that can draw attention from both those within the church as well as the wider public.
 Appeal to a greater variety of sensibilities (within reason) and maintain interest, and people will want to be a part of the celebration.